rbmanez/Prosper-IT-Consulting-Internship/README.md

 The objective of this user story was to refactor the Airports App from the TravelScrape main project so that it has a module that is easy to import and call and performs the basic functions of the app.
 Then I had to implement this module in its views page so there is no repeated code.
 The functionality of the Airports App takes a user's input of a city name and returns the airport names available for that city.

-The previous developer wrote the API logic inside of the views.
 I succeeded with the user story by creating a module that takes care of the API call and returns the data.

 ##### Code snippet of the module:
 ```python